 - Bones can be used more than once, until the bones go soft

 - Bones are very rich in flavor and only need basic aromatics.
-The marrow that is extracted in this process has countless health benefits.
+The collagen that is extracted in this process has countless health benefits.
 Don’t feel that you have to add every veggie in that you can find to amp up the flavor or the healthiness.

 Q: My broth didn’t gel, why?

 A: There can be a couple reasons for this.
 These 2 reasons are the most common:

 - you used too much water or not enough bones.

 - you simmered your broth for too long or on too high of a heat. (every time I’ve tried having my broth simmer for longer than 12 hours, this is what happened)